Frequently Asked Questions

 I missed the February 1st deadline.
 Can I still be admitted and receive financial aid?

 Applications received after February 1st will be considered for admission but will not ordinarily be considered for financial aid.
-Applications from international students will not be accepted after June 1st for the fall semester, since this does not provide enough time for visa documents to be processed.

 When can I expect to learn the outcome of my application?